-- A Fracture Critical Inspection if the bridge contains fracture critical members, see Section 3.02.B. - An Underwater Inspection is needed to inspect underwater portions of the bridge, see Section 3.02.F. - An Equipment Inspection utilizing specialized equipment if during the Routine Inspection, certain bridge elements cannot be reached for sufficient examination, see Section 3.02.G. - A Special Features inspection if the bridge contains unique design or construction elements, see Section 3.02.D.
+- A Fracture Critical Inspection if the bridge contains fracture critical members, see Section 3.02.B. - An Underwater Inspection is needed to inspect underwater portions of the bridge, see Section 3.02.F. - A Special Features inspection if the bridge contains unique design or construction elements, see Section 3.02.D.

-- Conclusions and findings from these items should be incorporated into the Bridge Inspection Report (BIR) to support the applicable codes and ratings. - Team Leaders should coordinate the planning and timing of the inspection with the appropriate project or construction offices prior to visiting the site. - b.
+Conclusions and findings from these items should be incorporated into the Bridge Inspection Report (BIR) to support the applicable codes and ratings.

+Team Leaders should coordinate the planning and timing of the inspection with the appropriate project or construction offices prior to visiting the site.

+- b.
 Site Inspection After the bridge has been built, and preferably before it is placed into service, the Team Leader must visit the bridge site to verify the inventory information that has been coded and to establish any information that was not known.
 At the bridge site, the Team Leader can review the information to confirm the actual bridge dimensions and clearance measurements and to verify the condition of all bridge elements. - Changes or additions to the WSBIS data, the BIR form, or BMS elements, must be noted on the inspection form and entered into BridgeWorks. - c.
 Check Coding The BIR form should note any inconsistencies found between the planned and the as-built bridge and should provide an explanation of any coding changes made.
 For example, if surface cracks have been found in a newly-poured bridge deck but these cracks do not warrant lowering the condition coding for the deck, the Team Leader should note the location and extent of the cracking so that it can be looked for and further evaluated during future inspections.